BinL233/Blind-Assist-Tool/README.md

 ## Bug

-1. Costco product searching function
+1. Costco product searching function.
 2. Websites will be closed after the function finishs.